AI in Cybersecurity: How It’s Used + 6 Latest Developments

 How is AI used in cybersecurity?

-AI is used in cybersecurity to automate tasks that are highly repetitive, manually-intensive, and tedious for cyber analysts and other security experts to complete.
-This frees up time and resources so these human experts can focus on more complex security tasks like policymaking.
+AI is used in cybersecurity to automate tasks that are highly repetitive, manually-intensive, and tedious for security analysts and other experts to complete.
+This frees up time and resources so cybersecurity teams can focus on more complex security tasks like policymaking.

 Take endpoint security for example.
 Endpoint security refers to the measures an organization puts in place to protect devices like desktops, laptops, and mobile devices from malware, phishing attacks, and other threats.
 To supplement the efforts of human experts and policies they put in place to govern endpoint security, AI can learn the context, environment, and behaviors associated with specific endpoints as well as asset types and network services.
 It can then limit access to authorized devices based on these insights, and prevent access entirely for unauthorized and unmanaged devices.

-- Identifying and preventing critical threats more quickly
+• Identifying and preventing cyber threats more quickly

 Consider the impact of security AI and automation on average data breach costs and breach lifecycles alone.
-According to a survey by IBM, breaches at organizations with fully deployed security AI and automation cost $3.05 million less than breaches at organizations with no security AI and automation deployed — a 65.2% difference in average breach cost.
-Organizations with fully deployed security AI and automation are also able to detect and contain a data breach 74 days faster than companies with no security AI and automation deployed.
+According to a survey by IBM, organizations that use security AI and automation extensively report an average cost of a data breach at $3.60 million, which was $1.76 million less than breaches at organizations that didn’t use security AI and automation capabilities.
+This is a 39.3% difference in average breach cost.
+Organizations with fully deployed security AI and automation were also able to identify and contain a data breach 108 days faster than companies with no security AI and automation deployed.

 To better understand the impact of AI on cybersecurity, let’s take a look at some specific examples of how AI is used in cybersecurity below.